 This way you won’t have to retype the command again.

-16. Copy Paste in Linux terminal
+16. Copy and paste in Linux terminal

 This one is slightly ambiguous because it depends on Linux distributions and terminal applications.
 But in general, you should be able to copy paste in terminal with these shortcuts: